nirvdrum/native-image-playground/README.md

 ## Building the Native Image Playground

 The project's Maven configuration is split into multiple profiles, allowing you to pick the type of image you would like.
-The list of profiles are:
+The list of profiles is:

     * native-image: A standalone executable written in Java
     * native-library: A shared library written in Java